 Corinne Zachry, MA

 Corinne Zachry joined the Gender-Based Violence Lab as the staff Research Associate after graduating from Wake Forest University with a Master of Arts degree in Psychology in 2018.
-Her research interests include risk and resilience factors for PTSD susceptibility in populations harmed by inequality and structural violence.
-She is particularly interested in the relationships between chronic stressors (i.e., poverty, discrimination) and trauma.
-Corinne plans to attend a PhD program in the future.
+Her research interests include social determinants of health, risk and resilience factors for health disparities in populations harmed by inequity and structural violence, and promotion of human rights.
+She is particularly interested in health disparities at the intersection of chronic stressors (i.e., poverty, discrimination), social policy and traumatic experiences.

 Madeleine Tuten is an undergraduate Psychology student at Hunter College.
 She joined the Gender-Based Violence Lab in January 2019.
 Her research interests include the relationships between gender and trauma, as well as the successful treatments for PTSD.
 Madeleine plans to pursue graduate study in School Psychology.

 Arias Abbruzzi Davis is a post-baccalaureate student in the Psychology Department at Hunter College.
 She graduated with a BA from Columbia University in 2013, and joined the Gender-Based Violence Lab in January 2019.
 Her research interests include emotional regulation and neuroplasticity, with a focus on treatment approaches to complex trauma.
 Arias plans to pursue a PhD in Clinical Psychology.

 Maiya joined the Gender-Based Violence Lab in September 2019, and is a senior at Hunter College, majoring in Psychology with a focus on Gender Studies.
 She is interested in clinical and social psychology, with a particular interest in the moderating effects of empowerment on resilience in young adults within marginalized populations.
 Maiya hopes to expand understandings of how individuals can benefit from the incorporation of empowerment promotion in both educational and clinical settings.
 She plans to pursue a PhD in Clinical Psychology.